Jodo Shinshu Lineage Masters

 净 土 真 宗 七 宗 师

-These wonderful verses from the Gatha of True Faith, beautifully composed by Venerable Master Shinran, perfectly introduced the essential teachings on The True Pure Land Way taught by Shakyamuni Buddha and transmitted down to him through the seven Lineage Masters.
-With deep reverence and gratitude for the benevolence of these outstanding Teachers, he carefully selected and pin-pointed those teachings, specifically relevant to the True Pure Land Way.
+These wonderful verses from the Gatha of True Faith, beautifully composed by Venerable Master Shinran, perfectly introduced the essential teachings on The True Pure Land Path taught by Shakyamuni Buddha and transmitted down to him through the Ages by the seven Lineage Masters.
+With deep reverence and gratitude for the benevolence of these outstanding Teachers, he carefully selected and specifically pin-pointed those teachings that are deeply rooted in Amida Buddha’s Primal Vow.

 “The treatise Masters from India to the west

 And the Eminent Monks from China and Japan

 Clarified the true intent of The Great Sage’s appearance in this world

 Revealing that Amida’s Primal Vow accords with the capacities of beings

 The Mahasattvas and Teachers of the tradition who propagated the sutras